 Facts About Text-to-9-1-1

 Enter the numbers “911” in the “To” field;

-The 1st text message to 9-1-1 should be brief and contain the location of the emergency - address and municipality, and type of help needed;
+The first text message to 9-1-1 should be brief and contain the location of the emergency and type of help needed

 Text in simple words - do not use abbreviations.

 Be prepared to answer questions and follow instructions from the 9-1-1 call taker

 When calling 9-1-1, your cell phone connects to the closest cell tower and your cell phone location is sent to 9-1-1.
 When using Text-to-9-1-1, your cell phone connects to the closest cell tower and the cell tower location is sent to 9-1-1.
 This means we will know what cell tower you are texting from but we won't know where you are.

 As with all text messages, 9-1-1 messages can take longer to receive.